x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/load-balancing.md

 - High availability by deploying load balancers to distribute client traffic.

-The HTTP protocol standard introduced with Exchange 2013 means that session affinity is no longer required in Exchange 2016.
+The HTTP protocol standard introduced with Exchange 2013 means that session affinity is no longer required in Exchange 2016 and Exchange 2019.
 Session affinity allows a persistent connection for messaging-enabled services so that a user doesn't have to reenter their user name and password multiple times.

 Previously, Exchange 2007 and Exchange 2010 supported RPC over HTTP for Outlook Anywhere.
 Exchange 2013 introduced MAPI over HTTP, although it wasn't enabled by default.
-It's now enabled by default in Exchange 2016.
+It's now enabled by default in Exchange 2016 and Exchange 2019.

-With the HTTP protocol in use, all native clients connect using HTTP and HTTPs in Exchange 2016.
+With the HTTP protocol in use, all native clients connect using HTTP and HTTPs in Exchange Server.
 This standard protocol removes the need for affinity, which was previously required to avoid a new prompting for user credentials whenever load balancing redirected the connection to a different server.

-## Server roles in Exchange 2016
+## Server roles in Exchange Server

-The reduced number of server roles for Exchange 2016 simplifies Exchange implementation and hardware requirements.
-The number of server roles in Exchange 2016 shrinks from seven to two: the Mailbox server and the Edge Transport server.
-The Mailbox server role includes Client Access services, while the Edge Transport server provides secure mail flow in Exchange 2016, just as it did in earlier versions of Exchange.
+The reduced number of server roles for Exchange 2016 and Exchange 2019 simplifies Exchange implementation and hardware requirements.
+The number of server roles in Exchange 2016 and 2019 shrinks from seven to two: the Mailbox server and the Edge Transport server.
+The Mailbox server role includes Client Access services, while the Edge Transport server provides secure mail flow in Exchange 2016 and Exchange 2019, just as it did in earlier versions of Exchange.

 ![Conceptual overview of the Exchange load balancing process](../../media/30bc24ea-a9df-42ca-82c6-54cd9f009003.png)

 In Exchange 2013, the Client Access server role made sure that when a user attempted to access their mailbox, the server proxied the request back to the Mailbox server actively serving the user's mailbox.
 This meant that services such as Outlook on the web (previously known as Outlook Web App) were rendered for the user on the Mailbox itself, removing any need for affinity.

-The same functionality remains in Exchange 2016.
+The same functionality remains in Exchange 2016 and Exchange 2019.
 If two Mailbox servers host different mailboxes, they can proxy traffic for each other when necessary.
 The Mailbox server that hosts the active copy of the mailbox serves the user accessing it, even if the user connects to a different Mailbox server.

-Read more about the server role changes in Exchange 2016 in the topic, [Exchange 2016 architecture](../../architecture/architecture.md).
+Read more about the server role changes in Exchange Server in the topic, [Exchange Server architecture](../../architecture/architecture.md).

 |**Server Role**|**Services**|
 |:-----|:-----|